 Armored Core 5 has a weapon called a Mass Blade.
 It's not a sword but rather a Big Stick with spikes and rockets boosters coming out of it while on fire.

 Treasure Planet: Battle at Procyon never features the actual Procyon.
 In fact, the player never even leaves the borders of The Empire.
 You do fight the Procyons, but this still doesn't explain the "at" preposition.
 Lampshaded by an end credit that says, "No battle actually takes place at Procyon."

 Ufouria - The Saga is not a saga at all, since the other games in the Hebereke series have nothing to do with that one and no sequels were ever made.

-Resident Evil's Raccoon City is neither well-known for raccoons or particularly populated with them.
+Raccoon City is neither well-known for raccoons or particularly populated with them.
 Even when the city's population of humans and animals are zombified, there aren't any zombie-raccoons in sight.
 There is also a lack of raccoons in Raccoon Forest.

-Many of the track names on Medal of Honors OST don't correspond to the levels the songs are used in, as they were originally composed for levels that were Dummied Out.
+Many of the track names on Medal of Honor's OST don't correspond to the levels the songs are used in, as they were originally composed for levels that were Dummied Out.
 One, "Approaching Colditz Castle", didn't even appear in the game, although it was later used in the Behind Enemy Lines mission in Allied Assault.